 A study published just last May in Geriatric Psychiatry suggests that elderly mental health should be something that we watch out for, as this could be exacerbated under the current health crisis.
 Although it may be difficult to get the right adjustable bed shipped home right away, starting the research process and involving your loved one can be a source of comfort and support for you both.

 For those who want to give the senior in their life the best living experience possible, an adjustable bed frame is well worth the investment.
-The health benefits of adjustable beds for seniors outweigh the costs of the items itself, not to mention these adjustable bases can keep chronic pains (and thus expensive medical bills) away.
+The health benefits of adjustable beds for seniors outweigh the costs of the items themselves, not to mention these adjustable bases can keep chronic pains (and thus expensive medical bills) away.

 Thankfully, the array of both basic and premium adjustable bed options mean there's one for every preference and budget.
 And pairing your adjustable bed with a comfortable memory foam mattress ensures that seniors will get both the support and relief that they deserve.